djraval/Modal-Scripts/modal-dev-ref/docs/guide/managing-deployments.md

 button on the App’s “Overview” page, or alternatively from the command line using the `modal app stop` command.

-Stopping an App is a descructive action.
+Stopping an App is a destructive action.
 Apps cannot be restarted from this state; a new App will need to be deployed from the same source files.
 Objects associated with stopped deployments will eventually be garbage collected.